underlay/tasl.io/content/docs/uris.md

 # the URI type

 In addition to literals, tasl schemas have a separate kind of primitive type for URIs.
-Here, we're not talking about the URIs that we use _in_ schemas to label classes, properties, and datatypes - we're talking about a simple, single type called "uri" that we use as a type for URI values in datasets.
+Here, we're not talking about the URIs that we use _in_ schemas to label classes, properties, and datatypes - we're talking about a simple, single type called "URI" that we use as a type for URI values in datasets.
 If you have a bunch of URI values in your dataset, you want to use the URI type in your schema.

-The syntax for the uri type is an empty pair of angle brackets: `<>`
+The syntax for the URI type is an empty pair of angle brackets: `<>`

 ```tasl
 namespace ex http://example.com/